intelops/capten/README.md

 ### Onboard cluster resources:
 ### Git Project:
-1. First to add crossplane plugin, we need to add an empty private repository.
+1. First to add crossplane plugin,  need to add an empty private repository.
 2. In onboarding section, go to **Git** tab and click *Add Git Repo*.
 3. Enter the git repo url and the token and also set the label to crossplane.